-During your pregnancy, your health professional will ask you whether you smoke, drink alcohol, or use drugs.
-You may feel guilty or uncomfortable, or worry about being judged if you reply in the affirmative.
-Rest assured, the only purpose of these questions is to give you an opportunity to
+During your pregnancy, your prenatal care provider will ask you whether you smoke, drink alcohol, or use cannabis or other drugs.
+You may feel guilty or uncomfortable, or worry about being judged if you say yes.
+Rest assured, the purpose of these questions is to give you an opportunity to

 - Get the information you need